 Most people think that being meek is a weakness.
 But what’s harder: to ignore someone or to listen to all their complaints and suggestions?
 The meek person who is willing to listen will benefit from any constructive feedback that is offered, and will become more wise as a result.
 While those who are unwilling to receive constructive feedback are unlikely to get better at what they do.

 In the same vein of making people better, an event planner needs to be willing to offer feedback to everyone involved so that they can do their job better in the future.
 If an event planner withholds information that can help someone do their job better, or continue to succeed, it does that person and themselves a disservice.
 The feedback you should provide is not just about things that need to be improved, rather the things that are done well so that people can keep doing those things well.

 Accountability is a little different from responsibility.
-Accountability is providing more detail about the details, pros and cons of their role, actions and responsibilities.
+It is about providing more detail about the details, pros and cons of their role, actions, and responsibilities.
 You do need to expect people to be responsible, but accountability requires that someone justify their actions to deliver value.
-This is a great sales tactic to your clients.
+This is a great sales tactic for your clients.
 At the beginning and end of the sales process, illustrate to your clients how accountable you were to them and how you delivered value to them.
 Accountability will help to justify your services to your client, help you understand whether your services were valuable, and what prices you could charge too.

 3 Communication Skills for Event Planning